 Research students are required to complete 8 elective credits for the purpose of enhancing the breadth of their education.
-In addition to research electives, students may also take elective courses through the College of Naturopathic Medicine, College of Classical Chinese Medicine, and other School of Graduate Studies programs (as long as course prerequisites are met).
+In addition to research electives, students may also take graduate-level elective courses through the College of Naturopathic Medicine, College of Classical Chinese Medicine, and School of Undergraduate and Graduate Studies (as long as course prerequisites are met).

 Students enrolled in concurrent programs are required to complete the number of elective credit hours of the program that has the greater number of electives between the two programs.